-Warmer weather is here, and if you’re like millions of Americans, you may be going on vacation to take advantage of the higher temperatures.
-But before you pack up and head out, make sure you aren’t neglecting the security of the home that you’re leaving behind.
+Warmer weather is here, and if you’re like millions of Americans, you may be celebrating its arrival with a vacation.
+But before you pack up and head out, make sure you aren’t neglecting security of the home that you’re leaving behind.

-According to the preliminary 2012 Uniform Crime Report published by the FBI, robbery, burglary and property crime are back on the rise compared to 2011.
+published by the FBI reports that robbery, burglary and property crime are in decline, it’s still important to take appropriate home safety precautions.
 Here are a few tips that can help protect your home while you are away.

 Keep your traveling under wraps.

 While you may want to share your exciting travel plans, it’s best to keep that news offline.
 Posting information about the date and destination of your trip on social networking sites like Facebook or Twitter makes you an easy target for potential burglars.